-Level 3 Communications makes valuable connections through its networking efforts.
-Operator of one of the world's largest fiber-optic communications networks, the firm connects customers in 55 countries.
-Its services include broadband Internet access, wholesale voice origination and termination, enterprise voice, content distribution, broadband transport, and colocation.
+Level 3 Communications provides infrastructure for the Information Superhighway as operator of one of the world's largest fiber-optic communications networks, connecting customers in more than 60 countries.
+Its services include broadband internet access, wholesale voice origination and termination, enterprise voice, content distribution, broadband transport, and colocation services.
 Wholesale customers include ISPs, telecom carriers, cable-TV operators, wireless providers, and the US government.
-The company markets its products and services directly to businesses, state agencies, and schools.
-Its content delivery unit targets video distributors, Web portals, online gaming and software companies, and social networking sites.
+The company markets its products and services directly to businesses, government agencies, and schools.
+Its content delivery unit targets video distributors, web portals, online gaming and software companies, and social networking sites.
 Level 3 agreed to merge with CenturyLink in a $34 billion deal.

 Sales and Marketing

 Level 3 serves customers in 500-plus markets worldwide through owned fiber networks on three continents.
-The company's top 10 communications customers in fiscal 2012 accounted for approximately 17% of Level 3's total communications revenue.
+The company's 10 biggest accounts are responsible for about 15% of revenue.

 Key to Level 3's strategy and market competitiveness is its expansive global network infrastructure, which extends to major metropolitan markets in the US, Europe, and Latin America.
 Expanding that network is a primary focus of the company's strategy.
 Relying on its own network instead of other carriers (which it needs for some locations) drives its customer targeting.